 Dr. Charles Graham, Jr. is a Psychiatric Clinical Social Worker and Psychologist at the University of Michigan and an Assistant Professor at Eastern Michigan University in the Department of Social Work.
 He received BA degrees in Social Welfare and Psychology from the University of California, Berkeley, and Masters and PhD degrees from the University of Michigan in Social Work and Psychology.

-Nkemka Anyiwo is a PhD student in the joint program in Social Work and Developmental Psychology at the University of Michigan.
-She earned Bachelor of Art degrees in African American Studies and Psychology from the University of Maryland, College Park.
+Dr. Nkemka Anyiwo is a postdoctoral fellow at the University of Pennsylvania.
+She earned her PhD in the joint program in Social Work and Developmental Psychology at the University of Michigan.
 Her research examines how Black adolescents receive and interpret messages about their race and gender from media, families, and schools, and the implication of these messages on their psychological well-being.

 Reginald Hammond, Jr.